vesoft-inc/nebula-docs/community/README.md

 ## Maintainer

-Maintainers are the planners and designers of the repository, with the right to merge branches into the master.
+Maintainers are the planners and designers of a repository, with the right to merge branches into the master.
 The appointment is for one year.
 A Maintainer should:

-- Set technical directions, roadmap, and priorities for the repository
+- Set technical directions, road maps, and priorities for the repository
 - Drive the development forward and ensure newcomers, as well as long-time contributors, have a great experience
 - Make sure of the overall quality of the repository